Bourj Hammoud massacre: Perpetrators

-The Investigation
+Investigation

-The three perpetrators of the Bourj Hammoud massacre were brothers.
-They used to work with the jewellery shop owner, Hrant Kurkdjian, making jewellery to order in their own shop.
+The three perpetrators of the robbery were brothers.
+They used to work with the jewelry shop owner, Hrant Kurkdjian, making jewelry to order in their own shop.

 The stolen goods found during the investigation in Raffi Nahabedian's apartment, as well as neighbours’ testimony, proved that Panos, Raffi and Hratch Nahabedian had planned the attack with robbery in mind.
-They clearly admitted to having abused the trust of Hrant Kurkdjian and his workers to enter the jewellery shop easily and without suspicion through an electric gate.
-They were very well known to the owner and the four other victims.
-Not for a moment did the worker who opened the gate suspect he was letting in his own killers.
+They entered the jewelry shop through an electric gate.
+They were known to the owner and the four other victims.

-The three brothers admitted to having killed everyone present in the jewellery shop so as to obliterate any evidence or testimony against them.
+The three brothers admitted to having killed everyone present in the jewelry shop so as to obliterate any evidence or testimony against them.
 They did not wish to leave behind any witnesses who might have recognized them.
 Hratch Nahabedian personally admitted to firing at the five people with a silenced revolver.

 In the end of April 1985, the case was transferred to the Lebanese Military Court, one of the murderers being a soldier in the Lebanese Armed Forces.